-The central part of the session is devoted to changing geology, atmospheric chemistry and life forms on early Earth.
+The second part of the session is devoted to changing geology, atmospheric chemistry and life forms on early Earth.
 We discuss and compare the proterozoic and paleozoic eons, mass extinctions, and the following rebound of life.
-We also share information on the 6th mass extinction that is taking place in front of our eyes.
+We also introduce the concept of co-evolution of planet and life, including the “Daisyworld” simulations.

 The spring session introduces exoplanets and the “Goldilocks Zone”, and emphasizes the role of water and radioactivity in the Universe.
 We continue with exploring the role of water in supporting life and regulating the planetary temperature balance.
+The central theme of the session is the Icy worlds, such as Europa and Enceladus.
 The students enjoy discussions on different types of planetary ice, and alternative life chemistry.
-We review potential life precursors, “polyester cells,” “Tree of Life,” and the Last Universal Cellular Ancestor.
-We also touch upon astrovirology.
+The last part of the session is devoted to space habitats, terraformation, and genetic studies in relation to space travel.

 We continue with the discussion of the unresolved question in the origins of life, brines of the Solar System, comets and panspermia theory, and planetary contamination issues.
+We will also review potential life precursors, “polyester cells,” “Tree of Life,” and the Last Universal Cellular Ancestor, and touch upon astrovirology.

-Second trimester, Level 2
+Second trimester, Year 2 (Cognitive Astrobiology)

-Third trimester, Level 2
+Third trimester, Year 2 ( Final project)